kevinbpatel/automatic-positions-detection-and-scoring-in-jiu-jitsu/README.md

 # Video-Based Detection of Combat Positions and Automatic Scoring in Jiu-jitsu

-This is my unoficial implementation of our [paper](https://dl.acm.org/doi/10.1145/3552437.3555707).
+This is my unofficial implementation of our [paper](https://dl.acm.org/doi/10.1145/3552437.3555707).

 ## Installation
-Please refer to the original [ViTPose repository](https://github.com/ViTAE-Transformer/ViTPose) for more details (specifically issue [#97](https://github.com/ViTAE-Transformer/ViTPose/issues/97)).
+For help please refer to the original [ViTPose repository](https://github.com/ViTAE-Transformer/ViTPose) for more details (specifically issue [#97](https://github.com/ViTAE-Transformer/ViTPose/issues/97)).
 ```bash
 # Initialize the submodules (ViTPose and mmdetection)
 git submodule update --init --recursive